Three central interdisciplinary scientific institutions provide various services for research and teaching.

 DOKOLL HOMEPAGE (in German only)

-DELTA is the world’s only electron storage ring located on a university campus.
-Here, researchers shed light on the best-kept secrets of nature – the tiniest constituents of matter, atoms, protein chains.
-At DELTA, even first-semester students have the opportunity to tackle questions related to research and development.
+At DELTA, a electron storage ring located on the university campus, researchers shed light on the best-kept secrets of nature – the tiniest constituents of matter, atoms, protein chains.
+At DELTA, students also have the opportunity to tackle questions related to research and development.

 Search & People Search

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to South Campus), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to North Campus).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

 To get from North Campus to South Campus by car, there is the connection via Vogelpothsweg/Baroper Straße.
 We recommend you leave your car on one of the parking lots at North Campus and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.

 TU Dortmund University has its own train station (“Dortmund Universität”).
 From there, suburban trains (S-Bahn) leave for Dortmund main station (“Dortmund Hauptbahnhof”) and Düsseldorf main station via the “Düsseldorf Airport Train Station” (take S-Bahn number 1, which leaves every 15 or 30 minutes).
 The university is easily reached from Bochum, Essen, Mülheim an der Ruhr and Duisburg.